By Daniel Mattia, blogger for The Zebra

 Independent Contractor Benefits

-Recently, Grubhub recently won a lawsuit defining its drivers as contractors, which could have an impact on Uber’s similar litigation.
+Recently, Grubhub won a lawsuit defining its drivers as contractors, which could have an impact on Uber’s similar litigation.
 As such, drivers aren’t entitled to benefits or perks they may otherwise have in traditional employment, such as health insurance or a 401K.
-However, that doesn’t mean these companies leaves drivers high and dry.
+However, that doesn’t mean these companies leave drivers high and dry.

 UberEATS rewards drivers with fuel, phone plan discounts, assistance with finding health insurance, and managing their finances.
 There are even specialized perks for various markets, such as in Austin, Texas.
 As with the rideshare aspect of Uber, delivery drivers are also covered by Uber’s insurance policy (though may be responsible for purchasing their own commercial insurance policy, in addition to required personal car insurance).

 Doordash, however, offers commercial insurance to its delivery drivers, but also requires drivers to maintain personnel policies.
 Like UberEATS, Doordash has partnered with Stride to help drivers purchase health insurance.
 Doordash has also partnered with Everlance to help drivers track their expenses in preparation for tax season— which is especially important considering drivers are classified as independent contractors.